jarrekk/Jalpc/README.md

 ### Page counter

+Many third party page counter platform is to slow,so I count my website page view myself,the javascript file is `static/js/count_index.js`,the backend is [Leancloud](https://leancloud.cn).

 ### Bilingual Page

 The landing page of the blog is bilingual page,when you click national flag,the page language changes.The fllowing is how to set up bilingual page.